deepaknirala/Coding-with-Cpp/README.md

 This repository was inspired by the excellent tutorials from the [BroCode YouTube channel](https://www.youtube.com/c/BroCodez).
 A big thanks for providing such clear and beginner-friendly explanations!

 If you’d like me to personally tutor you on these C++ topics, feel free to reach out!
-I’d be happy to teach you.
+I’d be happy to teach you—for free.
 📩 Contact: deepaknirala2022 [at] gmail [dot] com

 Feel free to fork or clone this repo and use it for your own learning journey!